 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Water Authority of Jordan

-An integrated approach has been put in place for the treatment and reuse of sludge, in order to tackle the problems of sludge collected in wastewater treatment plants and to contribute to reducing CO2 emissions.
+An integrated approach has been put in place for the treatment and reuse of sludge in order to tackle the problems of sludge collected in wastewater treatment plants and to contribute to the reduction of CO2 emissions.

 On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the Water Authority of Jordan (WAJ) in its efforts to find suitable solutions for the treatment and reuse of sewage sludge.
 The project is part of the German Climate Technology Initiative (DKTI), which promotes the adoption of climate technologies in emerging economies and developing countries, thereby linking climate protection, sustainable development and poverty reduction.